dmozhaev/doubleup/README.md

 ## Running unit and integration tests
 There are both unit and integration tests existing for the project.
 ### Unit tests
-Unit tests reside in the same folders along with production files.
-Currently, there are unit tests for both the service and validation layers of the software.
-They can be run using, for example:
+Unit tests reside in same folders along with production files.
+Currently there are unit tests for both service and validation layer of the software.
+The can be run using e.g.
 ```bash
 cd <project root>/go
 go test ./service